Skip to content

 What happens if my bike is written off?

-Some insurance providers will provide you with a brand-new replacement if your bike is written off, but this will increase the cost of your insurance.
+If your bike is written off, some insurance providers will provide you with a brand-new replacement.
+However this can increase the cost of your insurance.

-When you take out your policy, you’ll agree the value of your bike and this will be used to calculate your pay-out if your bike is written off.
+When you take out your policy, the value of your bike will be used to calculate your pay-out if your bike is written off.

 You might want to consider GAP insurance.
 GAP insurance can cover the difference between the market value of your bike today and the amount you paid when you bought it.